dkz2r/latex-novice-academic-publishing/episodes/12-citations-and-references.md

 ### The BibTeX Format

 Editing BiBTeX files by hand can be difficult and tedious.
 A number of tools exist to help you manage your reference files.
-You can find a list of sugggested tools in the references section.
+You can find a list of suggested tools in the references section.

 For the purposes of this workshop, we'll use `biblatex`, but feel free to explore other options (e.g. `natbib`) on your own.